dswd/vpncloud/vpncloud.md

     and the later 6 bytes are the MAC address.

   * **Closing message** (message type 3):
-    This packet does not contain any further data.
+    This packet does not contain any more data.

 Nodes are expected to send an **initial message** whenever they connect to a node they were not connected to before.
-As a reply to this message, another initial should be sent if the node was not known before.
+As a reply to this message, another initial should be sent with stage 2.
 Also a **peer list** message should be sent as a reply.

 When connected, nodes should periodically send their **peer list** to all of their peers to spread this information and to avoid peer timeouts.